-Maitake mushroom or Grifola frondosa in Latin is an edible mushroom with both nutritional and medicinal properties.
-The mushroom is found growing in the dying or dead hardwood trees, particularly maples and oaks.
+Maitake mushroom, or Grifola frondosa in Latin, is an edible mushroom with both nutritional and medicinal properties.
+The mushroom grows in dying or dead hardwood trees, particularly maples and oaks.

-Maitake mushrooms are native to the temperate forest of Europe, the eastern part of North America, and China where it is typically found from late summer to early autumn.
+Maitake mushrooms are native to the temperate forest of Europe, the eastern part of North America, and China, typically found from late summer to early autumn.

-The word Maitake means "dancing mushroom"(1) in Japanese.
-According to folklore, the name was given because people were supposed to have danced with joy when they found the mushroom.
+The word maitake means "dancing mushroom"(1) in Japanese.
+According to folklore, the name resulted from people dancing when they found the mushroom.

-Maitake is a major culinary mushroom in Japan and China where it has been consumed for many centuries.
-The mushroom is held in high regard, even used as currency in the Japanese feudal era.
+Maitake is a major culinary mushroom in Japan and China, where it has been consumed for many centuries.
+It is held in high regard, even used as currency in the Japanese feudal era.

-In the last 30 years, much scientific research has been focused on the benefits of Maitake mushrooms.
-This article will explore up-to-date Maitake mushroom health benefits, its uses, how to consume the mushroom and if it has any side effects.
+In the last 30 years, much scientific research has focused on Maitake mushrooms' benefits.
+This article will explore up-to-date Maitake mushroom health benefits, its uses, how to consume it, and if it has any side effects.